jacebenson/cedar/docs/docs/authentication.md

 ## The API at a high-level

-We mentioned that Redwood has a simple API you can use to integrate any provider you want.
+We mentioned that Cedar has a simple API you can use to integrate any provider you want.
 Whether you roll your own auth provider or choose one of Redwood's integrations, it's good to be familiar with it, so let's dive into it here.

 On the web side, there are two components that can be auth enabled: the `RedwoodApolloProvider` in `web/src/App.tsx` and the `Router` in `web/src/Routes.tsx`.